READ OUR FULL REPORT

 The purpose of the following report is to lift up the voices of those who continue to suffer from unlawful isolation practices in New Jersey, even as the Department of Corrections alleges its compliance with the law.
 By publishing these testimonies, we aim to shed light on the urgent need for corrective action, and to call upon New Jersey’s elected and appointed leaders to safeguard the rights of those affected by isolated confinement practices in New Jersey prisons.

 This report features testimonies divided into three categories, all of which were intended to be addressed by ICRA: 1) inhumane living conditions; 2) insufficient out-of-cell time; and 3) inadequate medical and mental health services.
-The report concludes with three focused policy recommendations.
+The report concludes with four focused policy recommendations.